 - Click the Administration icon in the Security Console Web interface.
 The console displays the Administration page.

-- Click Manage for Global Settings.
+- Click Manage risk score settings under Vulnerabilities.
 The Security Console displays the Global Settings panel.

 - Click Risk Strategy in the left navigation pane.
 The Security Console displays the Risk Strategies page